Arsenal's Fabregas not taking CL position for granted

+Arsenal skipper Cesc Fabregas is not taking his team's position on top of the Group H Champions League table for granted.
 Despite a 4-1 win over Dutch outfit AZ Alkmaar on Wednesday night, the Gunners can still mathematically miss out on progressing to the next phase but it is seemingly unlikely as they meet Belgian club Standard Liege at home in two weeks and a point should be enough to book their place in the knockout stage.

 "It is not definite so we'll have to keep working until the end," Fabregas, who netted twice in the win, told Sky Sports 2.